1. Be accepted for admission to High Point University

-- Step 3: Turn in the completed and signed Loan Acceptance Form to the Office of Student Financial Planning in person, via mail or via secure fax (336-841-4649)
+- Step 3: Turn in the completed and signed Federal Direct Student Loan Form to the Office of Student Financial Planning in person, via mail or via secure fax (336-841-4649)

 If you are DECLINING your student loan(s) at this time:

-Check decline on the Loan Acceptance Form and turn the signed form into the office of Student Financial Planning in person, via mail or via secure fax (336-841-4649)
+Check decline (which is #2 in step 3) on the Federal Direct Student Loan Form and turn the signed form into the Office of Student Financial Planning in person, via mail or via secure fax (336-841-4649)